lewistang-uk/health-risk-prediction/README.md

 ## Overview

-Predict a student's health risk from lifestyle and physiological features.
+Build an end-to-end pipeline to predict a student's health risk from lifestyle and physiological features.
 Part of Kaggle's Playground Series (Season 6, Episode 7).

 ## Dataset